allenrobel/ndfc-python/README.md

 ## Python Path

-Add this repo's library to your python path.
+Add this repository's library to your python path.
 For example, in .bash_profile or .zprofile

 ```bash
 PYTHONPATH=${PYTHONPATH}:${HOME}/repos/ndfc-python/lib